sass/sass/proposal/color-4-new-spaces-js.changes.md

 * In `change`, adjust algorithm for differentiating `hwb` from `hsl` when only `hue` and no `space` is specified.

+* In procedure for Changing a Component Value, specify that `undefined` values should return the `initialValue`.

 ## Draft 1.3

 * Rename new Embedded Protocol message from `SassColor` to `Color`.